moliver28/research-handbook/content/handbook/security/product-security/product-security-engineering/_index.md

 ### Milestone Planning Issue

-On the 1st of each month, a [Milestone Planning issue](https://gitlab.com/gitlab-com/gl-security/product-security-engineering/product-security-engineering-team/-/issues/?label_name[]=Milestone Planning) is created in the Product Security Engineering team repository.
+For each Milestone, a [Milestone Planning issue](https://gitlab.com/gitlab-com/gl-security/product-security-engineering/product-security-engineering-team/-/issues/?label_name[]=Milestone Planning) is created in the Product Security Engineering team repository.
 The purpose of this issue is to:

 - Identify potential work to perform
 - Identify refinement gaps and determine how to address them